SNaveenMathew/stat_ml_blog/_posts/2019-09-16-CNN-vs-Fully-Connected-Network-for-Image-Processing.md

 $$(2,2): x_{2,2}+x_{2,3}+...+x_{2,n_x} + x_{3,2}+x_{3,3}+...+x_{3,n_x} + ... + x_{n_x,2}+x_{n_x,3}+...+x_{n_x,n_x}$$

 Notice that the filtered image summations contain elements in the first row, first column, last row and last column only once.
 All other elements appear twice. *Assuming* the values in the filtered image are small because the original image was normalized or scaled, the activated filtered image can be approximated as $k$ times the filtered image for a small value $k$.
-Under linear operations such as matrix multiplication (with weight matrix), the amount of information in $k*x_1$ is same as the amount of information in $x_1$ when $k$ is non-zero (true here since the slope of sigmoid/tanh is non-zero near the origin).
+Under linear operations such as matrix multiplication (with weight matrix), the amount of information in $k \times x_1$ is same as the amount of information in $x_1$ when $k$ is non-zero (true here since the slope of sigmoid/tanh is non-zero near the origin).
 Therefore, the filtered-activated image contains (*approximately*) the same amount of *information* as the filtered image (very loosely written for ease of understanding, because [Fisher] 'information' is the variance of the score function, which is related to the variance of the RV.
 A better version of this statement is: "the scaled/normalized input image and scaled/normalized filtered will have approximately the same amount of information").

 Assuming the original image has non-redundant pixels and non-redundant arrangement of pixels, the column space of the image reduced from $(n_x, n_x)$ to $(2, 2)$ on application of $(n_x-1, n_x-1)$ filter.
 This causes loss of information, but it is guaranteed to retain more information than $(n_x, n_x)$ filter for $K(a, b) = 1$.
 As the filter width decreases, the amount of information retained in the filtered (and therefore, filtered-activated) image increases.
 It reaches the maximum value for $k_x = 1$.